What Household Items Can Get You High: Inhalants, Huffing & Household Products – Visions Treatment Centers

 Aerosols

 Aerosol cans can be used as inhalants for their nitrous oxide or the contents of the can (spray paint).
+Misuse of these products can lead to severe health risks, including elevated blood pressure and other dangerous symptoms.
 Products commonly misused as aerosol inhalants include:

 - Hair spray